5 a.m. to 10 a.m. on 104.9 The Fox

 Christie Matthews, a born-and-raised Arkansan, arrived in Jonesboro in 1990.

-Christie has been honored with numerous industry accolades over her 28-year radio career, including Top 25 Country Program Director Honoree multiple times by Country Radio Broadcasters and Radio Ink Magazine; 2014 Top Small Market Program Director in America by Radio Ink Magazine; Third Best Program Director in America in 2015; Saga Communications Best of Brand Award Winner and Top Program Director; and Make-a-Wish Foundation Fundraiser of the Year.
+Christie has been honored with numerous industry accolades over her 32-year radio career, including Top 25 Country Program Director Honoree multiple times by Country Radio Broadcasters and Radio Ink Magazine; 2014 Top Small Market Program Director in America by Radio Ink Magazine; Third Best Program Director in America in 2015; Saga Communications Best of Brand Award Winner and Top Program Director; and Make-a-Wish Foundation Fundraiser of the Year.
 She serves as a Wish Ambassador for the Make A Wish Foundation and is on the Board of Directors for the Rotary Club of Jonesboro.
 In addition to her on air position, she holds the role of General Sales Manager and Station Manager at Jonesboro Radio Group.

 Christie has a passion for family, radio, and her community.
 Christie’s love for children and community is evident in her role as a longtime volunteer and fundraiser for the Make-a-Wish Foundation of the Mid-South.
 In addition, she is dedicated to helping raise awareness and funds for women’s health.

-Country music is her favorite, with Tim McGraw, Garth Brooks, and Trisha Yearwood in heavy rotation.
+Country music is her favorite, with Eric Church, Chris Stapleton, Kenny Chesney, and Blake Shelton in heavy rotation.

 Ryan “DJ Ice Tre” Beavers